 - Tarragon is a perfect herb to grow indoors.
 Tarragon has an aniseed taste, but somehow it works very well in savory dishes.
 We match it in warming winter stews, or with fish.
 It works very well with a little sorrel and kale, sauteed together with some chives and a little salt and olive oil!
 The reason that tarragon works so well grown indoors is that too much sun ca make it bolt and flower before you have harvested those leaves.
 We recommend that if you are growing Russian Tarragon, you can grow from seed.
 If, however you are going for the more gentle taste profile of French Tarragon, grow from plugs.
 We use Sarah Raven for herb plugs as we find they arrive thriving and ready to go!
 Very easy to grow in pots as they need ample space for root growth and will like a water once the top soil has dried out.
 We do not grow tarragon on a windowsill, instead choosing to grow it in larger pots in our porch.
 Although when it gets too hot in the height of summer we move it indoors.
 Tarragon is a perennial and growing it inside will avoid any worries about overwintering.

 - Thyme is an absolute must for any keen cook!
 It tastes like a savory earthy mix of lemon and pine, but also a little musty.
-Perfect with heavier dishes and to give a good base of flavour to soups and stews.
+Perfect with heavier dishes and to give a good base of flavor to soups and stews.
 We love to grow thyme in pots with oregano and rosemary as they all have the same drought tolerant qualities and will thrive with the same amount of sunshine.
 Grow indoors in the conservatory, porch or even on a windowsill, just make sure to give them around 4-6 hours of sunlight a day.
 You can grow a mix of thyme flavours, not just what you find in the supermarket and using the leaves fresh or dried can also impact the taste and aroma. we love lemon thyme as it has the cutest little flowers, move it outside if possible when it does flower as the bees will love you forever!
 You can still harvest leaves after it has flowered.

 - Oregano tastes like authentic Italian cuisine to me.
 However it is used in both herbes de provence and Italian Seasoning.
 It gives you that earthy, Mediterranean taste that can be quite pungent and minty at the same time.
 You can’t think of a good pizza sauce without having that oregano taste.
 The leaves can be used fresh or dried and it offers a nice windowsill display.
 Oregano need plenty of sunlight as well as sparse watering.
 Leaving the pot in a full drip tray will be enough to kill it off.
 Once you notice rust spots on the leaves you should cut back immediately.
 Oregano can be grown from seed, although we would recommend buying from a supermarket and then separating or using propagation to grow new plants.
 When you want to get a bit more advanced and try new varieties of oregano and marjoram, look to your online nurseries that specialise in herbs.
 If you have a small balcony herbs can be easily grown, but if you have a sunnier spot indoors, herbs like oregano will reward you!